blueputty01/class_notes/cmsc420/7 Compressed Tries.md

 Search suffix doesn't partially match, so add new suffix branch to node Search suffix partially matches one of the branch labels:
 **Replace that branch by a new branch with the partial match.
 The split into previous suffix and remaining suffix.**

+***

+Deletion algorithm:
+- Go back up the tree to the closest ancestor node which has other child branches and remove all edges from the node down to the leaf.
+- If the ancestor node has just one child branch and:
+- the child branch isn't $
+- the ancestor node isn't root
+- Then **merge branch above the ancestor with the branch below it**